Meta Descriptions

 Why?

-The placement of Google Ads are based on how much advertisers bid.
+The placement of Google Ads is based on how much advertisers bid.
 But also Quality Score.

-Specifically, ads with a high Quality Score pay less per click than ads with a low Quality Score.
+Specifically, ads with a high Quality Score cost less per click than ads with a low Quality Score.

 And the #1 factor that impacts Quality Score?

-This means you have a proven copy that you can use in your page’s title and description.
+This means you have proven copy you can use in your page’s title and description.

 With that, here’s how to do it.